centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/advanced-configuration.md

 ## Define port below 1024

-You may want to setup your server to listen and send data through ports below 1024, such as port 80 or 443 (as these ports are rarely blocked by a firewall).
+You may want to set up your server to listen and send data through ports below 1024, such as port 80 or 443 (as these ports are rarely blocked by a firewall).

-If you want to set a port below 1024, the method is different since all ports under 1024 are restricted and only accessible through special applications.
+If you want to set a port below 1024, the method is different, since all ports under 1024 are restricted and only accessible through special applications.

-There are a few different workarounds for this issue.
+There are a few workarounds for this issue.
 One method is "port forwarding" through the firewall.

 > For this example, set the MAP server to listen and send data through port 80.
-> Replace each occurence of *80* with the port you want to use.
+> Replace each occurrence of *80* with the port you want to use.

 1. Check your firewall.